-Policy ME3: Employment development within Existing Industrial Estates and Business Parks
+Policy ME3: Employment Development within Existing Industrial Estates and Business Parks

-Proposals for employment development and redevelopment and conversion to an employment use within the NPA's existing Industrial Estates and Business Parks as shown on the Key Diagram and at Figure 5.8 will be supported provided that they meet, where appropriate, all of the following criteria:
+Proposals for employment development and redevelopment and conversion to an employment use within the NPA's existing Industrial Estates and Business Parks as shown on the Key Diagram and at Figure 5.8 will be supported provided that they meet, where appropriate, all of the following criteria or they are development forming part of a scheme for implementation of a strategic allocation of the South Worcestershire Development Plan:

-- 1. They are development within Use Class B1, B2 and B8 or defined as a County Matter: - 2.
-They are of high quality sustainable design and of a scale compatible with the Industrial Estate or Business Park and adjacent uses; - 3.
-They are appropriate in terms of its impact on the capacity and road safety of the local highway network including providing sufficient car parking and service and delivery areas; - 4.
-Do not have an unacceptable adverse impact on the amenity of neighbouring residents and occupiers; - 5.
-For major developments (over 1,000sqm in floor-space) proposals provide opportunities to travel by non-car modes (bus, cycle and walking) for visitors and employees; and - 6.
-For office developments a sequential test, in line with NPPF and, demonstrates that there are no preferable sites within the Centres within the NPA.
+- 1. They are development within Use Class B1, B2 and B8; - 2.
+They are of high quality sustainable design;

-5.9.13 This policy deals with how applications for proposed employment development or changes of use to employment within the designated Industrial Estates and Business Parks will be assessed.
+- 3. They include safe access arrangements and will not result in additional on-street car parking or additional on-street deliveries; - 4.
+Do not have a significant adverse impact on the amenity of neighbouring residents and occupiers; - 5.
+For major developments (over 1,000sqm in floor-space) proposals demonstrate provision for travel by non-car modes (bus, cycle and walking) for visitors and employees; and - 6.
+For office development a sequential test should be submitted.
+This should demonstrate that there are no preferable sites for the development within or on the edge of Town and District Centres within the Neighbourhood Area.

-5.9.14 There are a number of Industrial Estates and Business Parks located within the NPA as shown at Figure 5.8 and listed below that provide significant economic development and employment opportunities to the residents of Malvern and the wider area.
+- 5.9.13.
+This policy deals with how applications for proposed employment development or changes of use to employment within the designated Industrial Estates and Business Parks will be assessed. - 5.9.14.
+There are a number of Industrial Estates and Business Parks located within the NPA as shown at Figure 5.8 and listed below that provide significant economic development and employment opportunities to the residents of Malvern and the wider area.
 These Estates and Parks are of varying in size and quality.
 However, they are in the main relatively fully occupied with little in the way of long term vacancy.